Sizerta/SiCell.jl/README.md

 * 🏷️ Cell type annotation:

-  * Marker-based annotation using CellMarker references
+  * Marker-based annotation using CellMarker and PangaloDb as references

 * 🌱 Trajectory analysis: